mnikitha1408/nikitha-portfolio/final_project2.md

 12. Can you tell me what you think I am trying to convey here in a sentence or two?
   * Mom - That I am trying to raise awareness? on an issue that has only recently come to light.
   * Friend #1 - The effect of misinformation in the daily lives of people.
 It shapes how people understand things around them.
-  * Friend #2 - That we need to take misinformation seriosly and that if something is not done, it could be very harmful to society.
+  * Friend #2 - That we need to take misinformation seriously and that if something is not done, it could be very harmful to society.
   * Classmate -
 14. Have I motivated you to learn more about misinformation and/or think before you share?
   * Mom - Yes.
 I will definitely talk to my friends and colleagues about this but I do not think we are in the category you are worried about.